 Genital Herpes – The first outbreak

 When Herpes travels along the nerve fibers to the dermis layer of skin cells, the virus replicates itself and starts to multiply, making the skin red and sensitive.
-Blisters or bumps may appear on the genital area, the blisters first opening and then healing with the regeneration of new skin cell tissue.
+In this process blisters or bumps may appear on the genital skin area.
+The blisters usually open, weep and then heal by the regeneration of new skin cell tissue.
 The healing of the skin from outbreaks does not normally leave scarring.

-The infected areaIs usually painful and may itch, burn or tingle, during the outbreak.
+During the outbreak the infected area is usually painful and may itch, burn or tingle.

 Other symptoms include: